marissa-cleroux/liftYourWeight/README.md

 - Implement service worker so that app is progressive

+## Phase 6: Create tests

-## Phase 6: Convert to server side rendered application
+## Phase 7: Convert to server side rendered application

-## Phase 7: Iterate
+## Phase 8: Iterate